-Toll Bridge Program Oversight Committee

-Department of Transportation

-Office of the Director

-1120 N Street

-P.O.
-Box 942873

-Sacramento, CA 94273-0001
+Toll Bridge Program Oversight Committee Department of Transportation Office of the Director 1120 N Street P.O.
+Box 942873 Sacramento, CA 94273-0001

-February 11, 2013
+May 9, 2013

-Mr. Joseph Tavaglione, Chair California Transportation Commission 1120 N Street, Room 2221 Sacramento, CA 95814
+Mr. James C. Ghielmetti, Chair California Transportation Commission 1120 N Street, Room 2221 Sacramento, CA 95814

-Mr. James C. Ghielmetti, Vice-Chair California Transportation Commission 1120 N Street, Room 2221 Sacramento, CA 95814
+Mr. Carl Guardino, Vice-Chair California Transportation Commission 1120 N Street, Room 2221 Sacramento, CA 95814

 Dear Messrs.
-Tavaglione and Ghielmetti:
+Ghielmetti and Guardino:

-The Toll Bridge Program Oversight Committee (TBPOC) is pleased to submit the 2012 Fourth Quarter Project Progress and Financial Update for the San Francisco Bay Area Toll Bridge Seismic Retrofit and Regional Measure 1 Programs (TBSRP), prepared pursuant to California Streets and Highways Code Section 30952.
+The Toll Bridge Program Oversight Committee (TBPOC) is pleased to submit the 2013 First Quarter Project Progress and Financial Update for the San Francisco Bay Area Toll Bridge Seismic Retrofit and Regional Measure 1 Programs (TBSRP), prepared pursuant to California Streets and Highways Code Section 30952.

 The TBPOC is tasked to perform project oversight and control over the Toll Bridge Seismic Retrofit Program (TBSRP) and comprises the Director of the California Department of Transportation (Caltrans), the Executive Director of the Bay Area Toll Authority (BATA), and the Executive Director of the California Transportation Commission (CTC).
-This fourth quarter report includes project progress and activities for the Toll Bridge Seismic Retrofit Program through December 31, 2012, with more recent accomplishments and actions addressed in this letter.
+This first quarter report includes project progress and activities for the Toll Bridge Seismic Retrofit Program through March 31, 2013, with more recent progress and actions addressed in this letter.